Posts Tagged DUI Penalties

 In most DUI cases, the prosecutor has one year from the date of the offense to bring charges – the statute of limitations for Tennessee misdemeanor offenses.
 For more serious DUI-related offenses involving multiple offenses, bodily injury, or death, the prosecutor may take up to 15 years to bring charges.

 The criminal defense attorneys at Oberman & Rice are able to provide advice and counsel both before and after arrest.
-Should you have any questions about a Tennessee DUI issue, you may contact Steve, Sara, or Nate by calling (865) 249-7200.
+Should you have any questions about a Tennessee DUI issue, you may contact Steve and Sara by calling (865) 249-7200.
 Our Tennessee DUI website, provides additional information about the crime of DUI and its associated penalties.

 [Source: Tenn.
 Code Ann. § 40-2-101 & § 40-2-102]